Work hunting isn’t just about your resume - timing matters, too. A lot of people ask questions like "How early should you apply for a job?"

 Additional tips:

-- If you're moving internationally, consider the visa and any work permit requirements, as this can impact the recruiting process timeline.
+- If you're moving overseas, consider the visa and any permit requirements, as this can impact the recruiting process timeline.

 How early should you apply for a part-time job?